 How long was it in the making?

-I became involved over 12 years ago.
+I became involved more than 12 years ago.
 However, the method of analyzing doctrine was developed over Barbara’s lifetime as a catechist.

 What makes it so accessible to anyone desiring to evangelize and catechize?

 For each doctrine the template is the same.
 It follows the “Seven Keys.”

 This consistency aids anyone seeking to study the doctrines to enrich their faith and to be equipped to evangelize or catechize with confidence, but most especially to “echo down” what they know and believe — in sum, to study, to contemplate and to give to others the fruits of one’s study and contemplation.